williamdeprez/prosody-analysis-japanese/README.md

 This figure shows the mean pitch contour computed from 20 distinct utterances.
 Each utterance was normalized to the interval [0,1] and resampled to 100 time points before averaging.

 ![Mean Pitch Contour](assets/Figure_1.png)

+# Future goals
+- Pitch comparisons on words for different speakers
+- pitch analysis to understand individual words and their specific utterances